mjcepeda/AnnotationProcessorAspectJ/README.md

 # AnnotationProcessorAspectJ
 Hello world project using AspectJ and annotation processor.

-Similar to annotation-processor project.
+Similar to annotation-processor-sample project.
 In this case we create an aspect file using annotation processor for every method annotated with @StreamsFactory.

 This project only contains the main class, the interface class @StreamsFactory, and the processor StreamProcessor, are in processor.jar in the lib folder.

-For this example, @StreamsFactory is identical to the interface in annotation-processor project, but the target is ElementType.METHOD instead of ElementType.TYPE.
+For this example, @StreamsFactory is identical to the interface in annotation-processor-sample project, but the target is ElementType.METHOD instead of ElementType.TYPE.

 The class StreamProcessor is also similar to that one in annotation-processor, but in this case, the process method creates an aspect file for every method annotated with @StreamsFactory.
 That aspect has an before advice for that method that injects just a simple message.